spacelift-io/user-documentation/docs/integrations/api.md

   <img src="../assets/screenshots/create-oidc-api-key.png"/>
 </p>

 The **Issuer** field is the URL that your OIDC identity provider is reporting as the token issuer in the `iss` claim of the JWT token.
+For GitHub Actions, this is `https://token.actions.githubusercontent.com`.

 The **Client ID (audience)** field is the client ID of the OIDC application you've created in the identity provider.
 That's what the identity provider puts in the `aud` claim of the JWT token.
 Some identity providers allow you to customize it and some don't.